 Just because you bought your domain name through Namecheap does not mean that you must also purchase your custom email through them either.
 In fact, I recommend Google Suite, more commonly known as GSuite.
 They offer a free trial period and they don’t even require banking information until the end of it.

 If you want 20% off the cost for the first year, send me an e-mail!
-To my GSuite email! [email protected].
+Send your request right to my GSuite email! firstname.lastname@example.org.
 Please specify in your email which plan you want to sign up for (the business or the basic one.)

 Here’s a great tool that I learned about while living in Spain.
 If English is not your native language or if you simply don’t feel like you have the best grammar skills, you can use a tool called Grammarly.
 Grammarly will check your writing for spelling mistakes, grammatical errors, and awkward phrasing.